 - Take fresh fruit.

-You may be used to smoking when drinking coffee or tea.
+You may be used to smoking with a hot drink.
 When you give up smoking, you get strong urges to smoke while drinking coffee or tea.
-This does not mean you have to give up coffee or tea to quit smoking, but you should expect that your coffee or tea will not taste the same without a cigarette.
+This does not mean you have to give these up to quit smoking, but you will need to get used to them tasting differently.